Foreign relations of India: Europe

-India maintains an embassy in Rome, and a consulate-general in Milan.
+India maintains an embassy in Rome and a consulate-general in Milan.
 Italy has an embassy in New Delhi, and consulate-generals in Mumbai and Calcutta.

 Indo-Italian relations have historically been cordial.
 In recent times, their state has mirrored the political fortunes of Sonia Maino-Gandhi, the Italian-born leader of the Indian National Congress and de facto leader of the UPA government of Manmohan Singh.

 Since 2012 the relationship has been affected by the ongoing Enrica Lexie case: two Indian fishermen were killed on the Indian fishing vessel St. Antony as a result of gunshot wounds following a confrontation with the Italian oil tanker Enrica Lexie in international waters, off the Kerala coast.

-After a period of tensions, in 2017 Italian Prime Minister Paolo Gentiloni visited India and met his Indian counterpart Narendra Modi; they held extensive talks in order to strengthen the political cooperation and to boost the bilateral trade.

-There are around 150,000 people of Indian Origins living in Italy.
+After a period of tension, in 2017 Italian Prime Minister Paolo Gentiloni visited India and met his Indian counterpart Narendra Modi; they held extensive talks to strengthen the political cooperation and to boost the bilateral trade.There are around 150,000 people of Indian Origins living in Italy.
 Around 1,000 Italian citizens reside in India, mostly working on behalf of Italian industrial groups.